decretist/Dissertation/Chapter4/chapter4.markdown

 Approach to the Question of Common Authorship,” *The Review of English Studies* 39, no. 155 (1988): 365–85.

-[13] Patrick Juola, "The Rowling Case: A Proposed Standard Analytic Protocol for Authorship Questions", *Digital Scholarship in the Humanities*, Vol. 30, Supplement 1, 2015.
+[13] Patrick Juola, “The Rowling Case: A Proposed Standard Analytic Protocol for Authorship Questions,” *Digital Scholarship in the Humanities* 30, no. Supplement 1 (2015): i100–113.

 [14] Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge:
 Cambridge University Press, 2000), 197–227.

 [15] Winroth, 197–227.

-[16] Hence, for the purposes of this study, the text of the *dicta* of the second recension is the remainder of the *dicta* of the Friedberg text after the text of the *dicta* of the first recension has been subtracted.
-To compare the *dicta* of the two recensions using stylometry, we need samples of sufficient length.
-Subtracting the *dicta* of the first recension from the *dicta* of the Friedberg text produces two adequate samples.
-It is significant to note that the two sample texts do not have be continuous pieces of writing, such as the *Federalist Papers* are.
-The method only requires samples of sentences and phrases of sufficient length.
-(See below.)

-[17] Winroth, *The Making of Gratian’s Decretum*, 201.
+[16] Winroth, 201.
 The numbers 1 and 2 refer to line numbers relative to the first line of the *dictum*, as opposed to the first line of the column, in the print version of the Friedberg edition.

-[18] This paragraph may have to be moved to a separate section explaining the rationale for the various roll-ups of the *dicta* used in the following analyses, e.g., Gratian0, Gratian1, dePen, Gratian2, etc.

-[19] Maciej Eder, “Does Size Matter?
+[17] Maciej Eder, “Does Size Matter?
 Authorship Attribution, Small Samples, Big Problem,” *Literary and Linguistic Computing* 30, no. 2 (June 2015): 171.

-[20] Winroth, *The Making of Gratian’s Decretum*, 9–11.
+[18] Winroth, *The Making of Gratian’s Decretum*, 9–11.
 See also Stephan Kuttner, “De Gratiani opere noviter edendo,” *Apollinaris* 21 (1948):
 118–28 (Latin), and Kuttner, “Research on Gratian,” 10, 21–22, which mentions the deficiency of Friedberg's edition without offering a detailed critique.

-[21] "The list is based on a collation of *incipits* and *explicits* of every canon and *dictum* in the first recension.
+[19] "The list is based on a collation of *incipits* and *explicits* of every canon and *dictum* in the first recension.
 Differences within the texts may very well have been overlooked, and minor differences have not normally been registered."
 Winroth, *The Making of Gratian’s Decretum*, 197.

-[22] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 685.
+[20] Kenneth Pennington, “The Biography of Gratian, the Father of Canon Law,” *Villanova Law Review* 59 (2014): 685.

-[23] Winroth took a similar approach when he created the baseline text for the edition in progress of the first recension (although he adopted a set of orthographic conventions different from Friedberg's in the resulting text).
+[21] Winroth took a similar approach when he created the baseline text for the edition in progress of the first recension (although he adopted a set of orthographic conventions different from Friedberg's in the resulting text).

-[24] Lisa Samuels and Jerome McGann, “Deformance and Interpretation,” *New Literary History* 30, no. 1 (1999): 25–56.
+[22] Lisa Samuels and Jerome McGann, “Deformance and Interpretation,” *New Literary History* 30, no. 1 (1999): 25–56.

-[25] As of the 22 April 2019 version, eight case statements (for cases 1-3, 9, 15, 24, 30, and 34) appear to have a complete critical
+[23] As of the 22 April 2019 version, eight case statements (for cases 1-3, 9, 15, 24, 30, and 34) appear to have a complete critical
 apparatus.
 An additional six case statements (for cases 4-7, 10, and 11) have an incomplete critical apparatus that records variant readings from